 Students Entering Grade 4 are required to: - 1.
 Read the novel My Side of the Mountain by Jean Craighead George - 2.
 Write a one-page summary of My Side of the Mountain.
 Included in the summary should be the following: characters, setting, plot, and conclusion.
 Handwriting and mechanics will be considered in the grading of this assignment.
 Students' comprehension of the assigned novel will be further assessed by means of curriculum projects and discussions during the first month of school.
 3. Choose a second book to read from the following list: The Phantom Tollbooth Norton JusterHarriet the Spy Louise FitzhughShiloh Phyllis Reynolds NaylorA Cricket in Times Square George Seldon Within the first few weeks of school students will also be given an assignment/project to assess their comprehension of the choice novel read.
 Students are encouraged to keep a journal, take notes, or summarize chapters in preparation for this assignment.

-COVENANT INCOMING GRADE 5 SUMMER READING LIST Students Entering Grade 5 are required to: - 1.
+Students Entering Grade 5 are required to: - 1.
 Read the novel Number the Stars by Lois Lowry. - 2.
 Write a one-page summary of Number the Stars.
 Included in the summary should be the following: characters, setting, plot, and conclusion.
 Handwriting and mechanics will be considered in the grading of this assignment.
 Students' comprehension of the assigned novel will be further assessed by means of curriculum projects and discussions during the first month of school.
-3. Choose a second book to read from the following list: Thank You, Jackie Robinson Barbara Cohen The Sign of the Beaver by Elizabeth George Speare The Borrowers by Mary Norton Mrs. Frisby and the Rats of NIMH by Robert C. O'Brien Students are required to keep a journal for their novel of choice, and write a solid paragraph summary for each chapter in the book.
-Students will be graded on their understanding of a complete, robust paragraph.
-Journals/notebooks will be handed in on the first day of school as an assessment of their comprehension.
-INCOMING GRADE 6 SUMMER READING LIST
+3. Choose one fiction book to read from one of the following series or books: The Mysterious Benedict Society Series By: Trenton Lee Stewart The Chronicles of Narnia (except The Lion, the Witch and the Wardrobe if you read it in 4th grade) By: C.S.
+Lewis The Borrower's Series By: Mary Norton The Redwall Series By: Brian Jacques.
+The Hatchet Series By: Gary Paulson The Candymakers By: Wendy Mass The Ranger's Apprentice by John Flanagan Pick one and write a one page summary that includes the following: characters, setting, plot, and conclusion.
+Handwriting and mechanics will be considered in the grading of this assignment.
+3. Choose one nonfiction book to read from one of the following series or books: Who Was...